-- A. Possession or Use of Alcohol and Illegal Drugs: In accordance with the requirements of the Federal Drug-Free Schools and Communities Act Amendments of 1989, and the Drug-Free Workplace Act of 1988, employees are strictly prohibited from the unlawful possession, use, distribution, or manufacture of alcohol or controlled substances that are illegal under federal, state, or local law on University owned or controlled property or during University-sponsored activities, except for when authorized by the University. - B. Prescription and Over-the-Counter Medications: Employees taking physicianprescribed or over-the-counter medications, if there is a substantial likelihood that
+- A. Possession or Use of Alcohol and Illegal Drugs: In accordance with the requirements of the Federal Drug-Free Schools and Communities Act Amendments of 1989, and the Drug-Free Workplace Act of 1988, employees are strictly prohibited from the unlawful possession, use, distribution, or manufacture of alcohol or controlled substances that are illegal under federal, state, or local law, on University owned or controlled property or during University-sponsored activities, except for when authorized by the University. - B. Prescription and Over-the-Counter Medications: Employees taking physicianprescribed or over-the-counter medications, including medical marijuana, if there is a substantial likelihood that such medication will affect job safety, must notify Human Resource Services of the fact that they are taking a medication and the side effects of the medication before performing any potentially impacted duties. - C. Drug and Alcohol Testing Commercial Driver's License: The University and the Union recognize that the University is required to perform drug and alcohol testing for employees who hold a Commercial Driver's License (CDL) as a requirement of their employment with the University. - D. Drug and Alcohol Testing Post Accident: Employees covered by this Agreement will be subject to post accident drug and alcohol testing if other University employees are subject to post accident testing.
+Prior to enacting post accident testing for employees covered by the Agreement, the University and the Union will develop a MOU, or other mutually agreed upon method, to address the process and any impacts to employees.